Around two million Canadians cheer Raptors in NBA victory parade

 Monday's victory parade started from the Exhibition Center, where the Canadian National Exhibition is held, and was to culminate at the Nathan Phillips Square.

-Approximately two million fans stood by to celebrated and catch a glimpse of the winners according to Maple Leaf Sports and Entertainment, which owns the Raptors.
+Approximately 2 million fans stood by to celebrate and catch a glimpse of the winners, according to Maple Leaf Sports and Entertainment, which owns the Raptors.

 Streets were closed off to accommodate the convoy carrying the Raptors, and three subway stations were also closed due to overcrowding on the street level.
-Enthusiastic fans festooned the streets of Toronto in Raptors colors - red, purple, black and white.
+Enthusiastic fans festooned the streets of Toronto wearing red, purple, black and white.

 A few fans climbed atop of bus stops and the arches of Nathan Phillips Square, but were asked by police to come down.

+As crowds swelled along the streets, several people were put on stretchers due to dehydration.
+Rap dancers, security guards and the organizers were seen handing out water to the fans, who continued to throng streets leading up to the square.

-The Snowbirds, an aerobatic flight demonstration team of the Royal Canadian Air Forces, is expected to soar over the skies of Toronto to join the festivities.
+The Snowbirds, an aerobatic flight demonstration team of the Royal Canadian Air Forces, soared over the skies of Toronto to join the festivities.

 "This championship is the culmination of years of patience, support, devotion and belief.
 Toronto has proven that it is a basketball city and that the game thrives in The North," Tory said in a statement.